 The mission of the F&ES Information Technology Department (FES-IT) is to support all aspects of computing for every member of the Yale School of Forestry & Environmental Studies community.
 We use and support multiple platforms, including Windows and Macintosh operating systems.
 Students are strongly encouraged, but not required, to bring their own computers.
 Admitted students may contact the FES-IT Helpdesk by e-mailing email@example.com for advice on the selection of appropriate hardware and software.
 We strongly encourage the purchase of Apple Macintosh or Lenovo ThinkPad T, W, and X series laptop computers.
 A robust campus network provides wireless access within all F&ES buildings and throughout the Yale campus.

 FES-IT, along with trained student technicians from Yale’s Student Technology Collaborative, provides drop-in technical support for students to assist with any academic or research computer needs they may have while on campus.
 After-hours student support is also available at Bass Library, within easy walking distance of the School.
-FES-IT provides secure, centralized backup services for all F&ES faculty, staff, and students.
+FES-IT provides secure, centralized backup services for all F&ES faculty, staff, and students, as well as an FES-provisioned Dropbox account.

 FES-IT maintains a computing cluster in Sage Hall, Room 39, with twenty-four computers that feature a mixture of 21.5-inch and 27-inch displays, 2.7 GHz Intel i5 and 3.2 i7 quad-core processors, and at least 8 GB of RAM that were replaced in January 2015.
 The FES Cluster iMacs also dual-boot into both MacOS 10.10 and Windows 10x64 for maximum flexibility.
 Three 27-inch high-definition monitors are provided for students who would like to utilize their own laptops.

-The computing cluster houses high-capacity black-and-white and color printers.
+The computing cluster houses multifunction copy/scan/fax/print devices.
 Additional wireless student printing is available in each F&ES building and throughout the Yale campus via the BluePrint Printing System.
 Three-dimensional and wide-formatting printing is also available at the Yale Center for Engineering Innovation & Design (CEID) and the Yale School of Architecture.

-FES-IT maintains an inventory of equipment that students may borrow for short periods of time through an online equipment checkout system (http://environment.yale.edu/myfes/computing/equipment).
+FES-IT maintains an inventory of equipment that students may borrow for short periods of time through an online equipment checkout system (environment.yale.edu/myfes/computing/equipment).
 Equipment may be borrowed at no charge (late and replacement fees apply if equipment is returned late, lost, or damaged).
-Included are laptop computers, GPS units, digital cameras, walkie-talkies, compact audio recorders, and other equipment.
+Included are iPads, GPS units, digital cameras, walkie-talkies, compact audio recorders, and other equipment.

 Faculty members have also developed many special computer applications for their projects, and some of these are available for student use in the Sage Hall computing cluster.